-Edwina Clark MBACP (Accred) UKRCP
+Edwina Clark MBACP (Snr Accred) UKRCP

-This work has brought very different clients, with widely ranging issues and concerns.
+Working privately, for EAP and for mental health charities has brought very different clients, with widely ranging issues and concerns.

 My core training was psychodynamic, and I place the relationship at the centre of my work, acknowledging how the past may affect present feelings and behaviour.

 However, I integrate aspects of other counselling models, as appropriate, to heighten challenge or give focus to time limited work.

 I work 1:1 with individuals - short or long-term.

 - identify problems or challenges

 - acknowledge the impact of life events on emotional well-being